 There’s nothing more annoying than driving 9+ miles over the speed limit and having someone on your ass.
 And if you’re the tailgater, just stop it.
 It’s dangerous and absolutely unnecessary.
 You’re not going to get there any faster by driving 10 feet closer to the car in front of you.
 So lay off and relax; you’ll get there when you get there.

 This is especially important when following a truck (18-wheeler).
 Lingering too close to trucks can be tricky as the air from the truck whips around the back and can throw off the handling of the car (it feels like 70 mph winds whipping you side to side).
 It’s best to follow at least 50 yards back or pass the truck altogether.
 And remember, stay out of the no zone!

 You should know how to change a tire.

 I cannot stress this enough, if you’re going on a long solo trip, you should know how to change a tire.
 Don’t be embarrassed by ending up on the side of a busy highway, hundreds of miles from the closest known person, having to flag down a stranger in the middle of nowhere.
 Don’t be that girl; it’s just not safe.
 YouTube has a handful of tutorials on this topic, be sure to take a look.

 Roadside food is hardly ever healthy.
-A bunch of gas stations and fast food restaurants are a one-way ticket to feeling ill by the time you get to you’re destination.
+A bunch of gas stations and fast-food restaurants are a one-way ticket to feeling ill by the time you get to your destination.
 Save yourself some time and money and bring your own delicious edibles.

 Pee, eat, and gas up all in the same stop.